New Design Turns Guardrail Into a Weapon Rather Than a Protector for One NC Driver

 In January of 2014, a North Carolina man lost both of his legs all because of a guardrail that was supposed to protect him.
 According to WXYZ Detroit, the man’s vehicle veered off a North Carolina highway and went head-on into a guardrail.
 That guardrail was supposed to take the impact and slow down the vehicle.
 Unfortunately, this was far from the case.
 Similar to other accidents across the U.S., the guardrail malfunctioned.
 It pierced the vehicle and severely injured the driver as well, resulting in the amputation of both legs.

 At first glance, this might seem like a dangerous roadway accident where the North Carolina Department of Transportation (NCDOT) or a local municipality might have been at fault.
-In fact, it turned out to be a products liability case that had to be prosecuted out of state.
+In fact, it turned out to be a product liability case that had to be prosecuted out of state.

 Reasons Why This is a Product Liability Issue